-New Emergency Department, Outpatient Facility and Rehab Center to meet your health care needs.
+New Emergency Department, Outpatient Facility, Orthopedic and Rehab Center to meet your health care needs.

-The Johnson Memorial Health Board of Trustees has approved plans to build a new, state-of-the-art emergency/outpatient services facility and a new, comprehensive rehabilitation center on the Johnson Memorial Hospital campus in Franklin.
+Johnson Memorial Health has begun construction on a new, state-of-the-art emergency/outpatient services facility and has recently completed a new, comprehensive rehabilitation center on the hospital's campus in Franklin.

-The $42 million project, the largest in Johnson Memorial Health’s history, will completely re-shape the east side of the campus.
-Construction is expected to begin this year.
+The $42 million project, the largest in Johnson Memorial Health’s history, will completely re-shape the campus.

 A new emergency/outpatient services addition will feature a 17,400 square-foot emergency department and more than 33,000 square feet of additional space for outpatient services including radiology, laboratory and wellness activities.

-A new rehabilitation center will contain 20,400 square feet that will house physical, occupational and speech therapy/rehabilitation services as well as orthopedic care services.
+A new rehabilitation center that contains 20,400 square feet that houses physical, occupational and speech therapy/rehabilitation services as well as orthopedic care services.

-To make way for the new emergency/outpatient services facility, demolition of the oldest part of the Johnson Memorial Health campus will begin next summer.
+To make way for the new emergency/outpatient services facility, contractors are demolishing the oldest part of the hospital.
 Built as the original Johnson County Memorial Hospital in 1947, the aging structure currently houses JMH administrative offices and other non-clinical departments.

 The project will include a new 17,400 square foot emergency department with a new ambulance drive and bay, to be located on the southeast side of the campus.